-After featuring Farago roses on some of my crazy quilt blocks, a reader, asked me to write instructions on how to do a Farago Rose.
-So here they are!
+After featuring a Fargo rose on some of my crazy quilt blocks, a reader, asked me to write instructions on how work one, so here is a tutorial!

-This sample is worked using 7mm silk ribbon.
+This sample of a Fargo Rose is worked using 7mm silk ribbon.

 First bring you needle through to the front of the fabric.
 With your non dominant hand hold the ribbon and wrap the ribbon around the needle once.
 The wrapping movement is the same as a french knot.